temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

   - explanation
 ---

-A Temporal Cloud Account Id is a 5-or-longer character code made up of numbers and letters.
+A Temporal Cloud Account Id is a 5-character or longer code made up of numbers and letters.
 Assigned by Temporal Technologies, it provides a unique customer identifier that persists through one's Temporal Cloud experience.

 To find an Account Id, login to Temporal Cloud.